sarthak-choudhary/Stealthy_Attacks_Against_RAG/README.md

 # Stealthy Attacks Against RAG

-This is the evaluation code of the paper "Through the Stealth Lens: Rethinking Attacks and Defenses in RAG".
+This is the evaluation code of the paper [Through the Stealth Lens: Rethinking Attacks and Defenses in RAG](https://arxiv.org/abs/2506.04390).

 This serves as an evaluation of existing poisoning attacks designed for Retrieval-augmented Generation (RAG) systems against the AV Filter proposed in the aforementioned paper.